 Yes.
 Pots de creme can be made 2 days in advance.

 Covered pots de creme can last 2-3 days in the fridge.

-Read over directions a few times before starting.
+Read over directions before starting.
 You’ll want to know what to look for and in what order to add the ingredients to the butterscotch.
 It cooks quickly and once you start the process, you’ll want to give it your full attention!

-Measure out ALL of your ingredients and have them next to the stove before beginning.
+Measure out all of your ingredients and place them next to the stove before beginning.
 Take out everything else you’ll need before beginning the butterscotch.

 Some of the brown sugar can clump up and get stuck in a whisk.
 It’s better to use a wooden spoon when first mixing the brown sugar with the butter and cream.

 How to store